beginning of content

 • You may be entitled to 12 months unpaid leave, which you can extend to 24 months.

-• Leave payments can include parental leave pay from the Australian Government.
+• Leave payments can include Parental Leave Pay from the Australian Government, at the minimum wage rate.

-• You must meet certain requirements to be eligible for these payments.
+• You must meet certain requirements to get these payments.

 How do I plan my leave?